pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 While new contributor sprints are not for everyone and assume some level of privilege in having the time and bandwidth to participate, they can be great for many.

-However, the sprint experience needs to be positive.
+But a sprint will only be a good experience if the contributor's needs and goals are also considered.
 Contributors need to gain something from contributing, and this requires:

 * time and care in designing the sprint and